 - Take a look at your competitors.
 If you stay on top of the competition, you’ll continually improve your business in two ways.
 1: You know what they are doing and can take action to stay ahead.
 For example, if all of your competitors have new shiny websites, you should think about how your company looks online.
 2: Take that same knowledge and find where they are making mistakes and pick up that slack, highlight that product or service, and show how you’re the better choice.

 - Regularly talk with your top employees and managers in the company to work together to create new ideas.
 Pull your most creative minds in the room to brainstorm and rebuild an open culture and make a path for the best ideas to come forward.
 Your business success will no longer solely depend on you and your thoughts.
 The more, the merrier!

 - Reach out to your clients and see what they’re missing.
 Pick up the phone and talk with your customers.
 We recently received a call from our bank to simply check-in and see if we needed anything.

 - Keep the social media conversation going: During these uncertain times, where would we be without Facebook, Twitter, or Instagram?
 Thankfully, we’ll never know because social media helped us stay connected during a long period of disconnection.
 Brands from retail to restaurants to nonprofits relied on social media platforms to remain in their customers’ or clients’ lives, reminding everyone that as frustrating as these times might be, we were all in this situation together.

-Here at Allegra Consulting, where brands evolve, we’re innovating marketing tactics and campaign activities that work to reinvent brands during these uncertain economic times.
+Here at Allegra Consulting, where brands evolve, a marketing company in Pasadena, CA, we’re innovating marketing tactics and campaign activities that work to reinvent brands during these uncertain economic times.
 Strategies that can quickly pivot platforms and ideas that can lead to new approaches and even a template for future projects.